Common mode current

 Common mode current is the portion of conductor currents that are unmatched with the exactly opposite and equal magnitude currents.
 Common mode current cause multiconductors to act or behave like a single conductor.
 In electromagnetic compatibility (EMC), there are two common terms that will be found in many electromagnetic interference discussions or considered as fundamental concepts, those are Differential Mode and Common Mode.
 Those terms are related to coupling mechanisms.
-Many electrical systems contain elements that are capable to act like an antenna.
+Many electrical systems contain elements that are capable of acting like an antenna.
 Each element is capable of unintentionally emitting Radio Frequency energy through electric, magnetic, and electromagnetic means.
 Common Mode coupling as well as Differential Mode coupling can occur in both a conducted and radiated way.

 Definitions

 Differential mode (DM) is where the signal or power propagation through a conductor and return using the intended path by the designer or flowing differently in opposition to each other.
 Meanwhile common mode (CM) is where the parasitic circuit (unwanted) is formed between the desired circuit (main and return path) and the structure of the circuit within which it is located.
 The signal or power propagates in the same direction in the same circuit.

 Henry Ott remarked something similar in his book.
 Differential mode is the result of the normal operation of the circuit and results from electric current flowing around loops formed by the electrical conductors of the circuit.
 Common mode is the result of parasitics in the circuit and results from undesired voltage drops in the conductors.

 Clayton R. Paul provide a simple illustration that explains CM and DM terms on his book.
 A pair of parallel conductors with current Î1 and Î2 flowing on each conductor, which can be decomposed into CM and DM current respectively.